2023 Musical Adventures on the Salmon River

 James Moors and Kort McCumber grew up in different places and listening to different kinds of music – classical, rock, bluegrass, you name it.
 But when they met ten years ago they knew they’d found something golden.
 Since then, they’ve been cultivating their wide-ranging musical influences in songs that delve into love and life through haunting lyrics, soaring harmonies, and dazzling instrumental proficiency.
 As Grammy award-winning producer Lloyd Maines puts it, “These guys should be playing every major festival in the country.
 They bring it all to the stage and deliver it in a big way.”

-Darrell and his wife Angela joined us in 2017 and they are coming back to celebrate Darrell’s 60th Birthday, so this trip is going to a very fun time!!
+Darrell and his wife Angela joined us in 2017 and 2019 to celebrate Darrell’s 60th Birthday.
 Darrell is an incredible musician and songwriter who also travels with the Zach Brown band.
 Please take a look at his site for more information and his Bio!